Q. How close is the Zoo to downtown New Bedford?

 A. The Black Bear Express Train and Wildlife Carousel are open everyday, weather permitting.
 You can call

 A. Yes, Emily is still here and is thriving.
-She is joined by Ruth in our Asian Elephant Exhibit.
+Emily is currently 53 years old and the 12th oldest elephant in an AZA accredited zoo.
+She is joined by Ruth, 59 years old, in our newly expanded Asian elephant habitat.

-A: The Buttonwood Park Zoo has an institution collection plan which guides us in our mission and helps determine which animals we exhibit.
+A: The Buttonwood Park Zoo has an Institutional Collection Plan which guides us in our mission and helps determine which animals we exhibit.
 We get many calls about animals needing placement, and are grateful that people consider us to be a good home for their animals!
 Unfortunately, although we may exhibit some of the species people have as pets like turtles, snakes, ducks and other domestic animals, we are not able to accept every animal.
+Please call (508) 991 – 6178 with any animal related inquiries.